-On the basis of available literature, it can be presumed that the challenges, benefits and useful approaches of social media in B2B sector are at least somewhat different from those of B2C companies [31][46].
-It has been a relatively common assumption (e.g. [25][46]) that it is much more difficult to utilize social media in business-to-business innovation and customer interface for instance because of the many significant differences in the business-to-business products, markets and product development.
+On the basis of available literature, it can be presumed that the challenges, benefits and useful approaches of social media in B2B sector are at least somewhat different from those of B2C companies [25, 43].
+It has been a relatively common assumption (e.g. [18, 43]) that it is much more difficult to utilize social media in business-to-business innovation and customer interface for instance because of the many significant differences in the business-to-business products, markets and product development.
+By "business-to-business" we mean transactions between businesses, such as between a manufacturer and a wholesaler.
+Differing from B2C products, B2B products and services are sold from one company to another, not directly to end-users or consumers.
+Most B2B products are purchased by companies to be used in their own production of goods and services to be sold on to further customers.
+By business-tobusiness innovation we refer to the development of new commercially successful products, services and other innovations for other companies, and by business-to-business customers not only the direct customers that directly pay for the developed products but also other organizations and parties (such as dealers, customers' customers, end-users, and consumers) that are a part of the customer chain towards the end-users and consumers of final products, and may thus help to understand the needs of direct customers.
+For instance Juran [33] has extended the concept of a 'customer' to include not only the direct users, customers or consumers, but everyone who is impacted by the product.
+Thus, it is apparent that in the industrial markets, the number of those 'customers' of various types and of different levels that are impacted by a product is generally much larger than in the consumer markets.
+In this study, we exclude internal customers, and focus on social media use in external customer relationships.

 Concerning the above reasoning, thus, we find a clear need for research of social media in the specific context of business-to-business, even if some practices might be transferrable from B2C's to B2B's.
+For instance, internal social media use and practices may be very similar in B2B's and B2C's.
+However, we limit this study to external use of social media with customers, where differences between B2B's and B2C's are significant, explaining the differences in this study in more detail.
 In addition, since major part of the recent existing very few B2B social media studies discuss social media from merely the marketing perspective, there is clearly a need for innovation related research.

-Utilizing social media tools can lead to significant benefits for the company, but without a set of concrete objectives and related measurable results, there is no certainty that social media process is efficiently employed [51].
-Setting useful objectives for social media efforts that are based on business goals, as well as followingly evaluating and measuring the benefits helps organization to keep on track on its position, communicate its position internally and externally, confirm priorities and direct the progress of its activities [54][12].
+Utilizing social media tools can lead to significant benefits for the company, but without a set of concrete objectives and related measurable results, there is no certainty that social media process is efficiently employed [48].
+Setting useful objectives for social media efforts that are based on business goals, as well as followingly evaluating and measuring the benefits helps organization to keep on track on its position, communicate its position internally and externally, confirm priorities and direct the progress of its activities [9, 52].